Office of the Provost

 The Woodrow Wilson New Jersey Teaching Fellowship seeks to attract talented, committed individuals with backgrounds in the STEM fields into teaching in high-need NJ high schools.

 What kind of preparation for teaching do Fellows receive?

-The full-time, cohort-based Master in the STEM Education at Rowan offers rigorous disciplinary and pedagogical preparation, extensive clinical experience, and ongoing mentoring.
-Fellows' preparation takes place on the main campus in Glassboro, NJ and in southern NJ districts (Bridgeton, Millville, and/or Vineland).
-Coursework begins in May 2014, and should conclude during the Summer semester of 2015.
+The full-time, cohort-based Master of Arts in STEM Education at Rowan offers rigorous disciplinary and pedagogical preparation, extensive clinical experience, and ongoing mentoring.
+Fellows' preparation takes place on the main campus in Glassboro, NJ and in southern NJ districts (Bridgeton, Glassboro, Gloucester City, Millville, Pennsauken, and/or Vineland).
+Coursework begins in May 2015, and should conclude during the Summer semester of 2016.